-- 1. started a course of study prior to 1 January 2021 and who: - a. has not completed that course prior to 1 January 2021; and - b. is Commonwealth supported in relation to that course; and - c. enrols in a unit of study in that same course on or after 1 January 2021; or - 2. completed a course of study before 1 January 2021 and who: - a. starts another course of study that is related to the course they have completed and leads to an honours degree; and - b. was Commonwealth supported in relation to the course they completed before 1 January 2021; and - c. enrols in a unit of study in the new course leading to an honours degree, on or after 1 January 2021; or - 3. was undertaking an enabling course in 2020 and who: - a. starts another course of study leading to a higher education award on or after 1 January 2021; and - b. was Commonwealth supported in relation to the enabling course; and - c. enrols in a unit of study in the new course leading to a higher education award, on or after 1 January 2021; or - 4. was undertaking an undergraduate certificate in 2020 and who: - a. starts another related course of study leading to a bachelor degree on or after 1 January 2021; and - b. was Commonwealth supported in relation to the undergraduate certificate course they are undertaking in 2020; and - c. enrols in a unit of study in the new course leading to a bachelor degree, on or after 1 January 2021.
+- 1. started a course of study prior to 1 January 2021 and who: - a. has not completed that course prior to 1 January 2021; and - b. is Commonwealth supported in relation to that course; and - c. enrols in a unit of study in that same course on or after 1 January 2021; or - 2. started a course of study prior to 1 January 2021 and who: - a. completed the course on or after 1 January 2021; and - b. starts another course of study that is related to the course they have completed and leads to an honours degree; and - c. was Commonwealth supported in relation to the course they completed on or after 1 January 2021; or - 3. completed a course of study before 1 January 2021 and who: - a. starts another course of study that is related to the course they have completed and leads to an honours degree; and - b. was Commonwealth supported in relation to the course they completed before 1 January 2021; and - c. enrols in a unit of study in the new course leading to an honours degree, on or after 1 January 2021; or - 4. was undertaking an enabling course in 2020 and who: - a. starts another course of study leading to a higher education award on or after 1 January 2021; and - b. was Commonwealth supported in relation to the enabling course; and - c. enrols in a unit of study in the new course leading to a higher education award, on or after 1 January 2021; or - 5. was undertaking an undergraduate certificate in 2020 and who: - a. starts another related course of study leading to a bachelor degree on or after 1 January 2021; and - b. was Commonwealth supported in relation to the undergraduate certificate course they are undertaking in 2020; and - c. enrols in a unit of study in the new course leading to a bachelor degree, on or after 1 January 2021.